 Daryl Brown is a Black filmmaker from the South Side of Chicago.
 His first film, Eyes of a Survivor, was created and produced as apart of the master’s documentary program at Chapman University.
 Eyes of a Survivor has been an official selection of the Newark International Film Festival in New Jersey, the San Francisco Black Film Festival, the 2020 Virginia Dares Cinematic Art Awards for Decolonizing / Re - Indigenizing Media, the Gary International Black Film Festival in Indiana, and the Small Axe Radical Film Festival in England; It also took home the “Best Student Film” Audience award at the Small Axe Radical Film Festival.
-In addition to documentary filmmaking, Daryl helps organize for revolutionary or abolition agendas, and is a member of Black Lives Matter LA and the Philippines - U.S Solidarity Organization So-Cal.
+In addition to documentary filmmaking, Daryl has helped organize for revolutionary or abolition agendas, and was previous a member of Black Lives Matter LA and the Philippines - U.S Solidarity Organization So-Cal.
 He also works as a digital organizer at Rethink - New Orleans in efforts to radicalize and help guide Black organizing youth.

 One should never underestimate the power of cinema; especially with its influence to the current hegemonic project that plagues contemporary life.
 As a filmmaker, I intend to use the art of cinema as a tool to radically change the ways in which we engage within the global society and ultimately with ourselves.